pathawks/podcast/README.markdown

 listen to each episode.
 Additionally, this program will create an RSS feed so that users can be automatically notified when new episodes are published.

+### Demo Site

+We were able to record and publish each episode of our demo [Herky Hack podcast](http://herkyhack.com) in less than ten minutes.
+After each episode was encoded as an MP3, the `podcast` command would generate the HTML page for the episode, add the episode to our RSS feed, and publish the site.

 ### Tools Used

  * [Google Cloud](https://cloud.google.com)